sigurdstuge/ticket/readme.md

-# In this project I create a events side based with ticketmaster api.
-I had create cards  with the events inside.
+# Ticketmaster API
+In this project I render events based on what i fetch with Ticketmaster API.
+Each event is represented as a card.
+The website is responsive.
+The API key is hidden.